groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/conversion-events.md

             }
         });

-    // No per-call handler — events.OnConversionCompleted fires
+    // No per-call handler — events.OnDocumentConverted fires
     converter.Convert("page2.pdf", new PdfConvertOptions());
 }
 ```

-The precedence rule is `(perCall ?? global)?.Invoke(...)`: if a per-call handler is supplied, the global `OnConversionCompleted` does not fire for that call. `OnConversionFailed` and `OnConversionByPageFailed` are always global — there is no per-call override.
+The precedence rule is `(perCall ?? global)?.Invoke(...)`: if a per-call handler is supplied, the global `OnDocumentConverted` does not fire for that call.
+The other per-result handlers (`OnDocumentFailed`, `OnPageConverted`, `OnPageFailed`, `OnCompressionCompleted`) and all lifecycle handlers are always global — there is no per-call override.

 Between consecutive `Convert(...)` calls on the same `Converter`, only the per-call slot is reset.
 The global `ConversionEvents` bag is preserved across runs.